 These are the main questions to ask yourself, hopefully, this information helps you find the answers.

-- Beginners – $500 – $1,500.
-If you are just starting out with mountain biking, or only want to use your mountain bike for commuting, you should look at something in this price scale.
+- Beginners & Recreational Cyclists – $500 – $1,500.
+If you are just starting out with mountain biking, or only want to use your mountain bike for commuting, you should look at something on this price scale.
 Here you will receive entry-level components that will give you a good introduction to mountain biking.

 - Fitness Enthusiasts– $1,000 – $2,500.
 Bikes in this price range typically feature mid-level components that offer awesome function and durability for the price.
 The bike frames will also likely be lighter weight than cheaper options which is nice for riders who spend serious time aboard them.

 - Experts – $3,000 and above.
 These bikes are designed to be lightweight and offer the best performance available.
 The frame geometry is engineered to function at the highest level which is helpful in racing situations.
 Throughout this price range, you will find both high-quality aluminum, and carbon fiber frames.

 Your individual riding preferences play a huge role in deciding what bike you should buy.
 Let’s cover some typical mountain biking areas and give you some suggestions as to what type of bike will suit each one.

 City – If you mainly ride around cities or other urban areas, you might consider a hybrid bike.
-The reason is simple, thanks to the hybrids smoother tires and a short-travel or rigid fork, you’ll find it easier to pedal and that it coasts better than a full-on mountain bike.
+The reason is simple, thanks to the hybrids’ smoother tires and a short-travel (or a rigid) fork, you’ll find it easier to pedal and that it coasts better than a straight-up mountain bike.
 There are many different commuter bikes around.
 Check out our hybrid bike page and you will definitely find one for you.

 Tame Trails – If you like to ride your mountain bike on off-road trails that are not too rough but may feature the odd rock or root, then we recommend a bike with at least 80mm travel on the front suspension.
 A cross-country bike is your best option here as it will allow you to comfortably ride these trails and even something a little rougher if you feel up to it.